trust-mfn-berlin/animals-as-objects/vault/material.jendaya-parakeet.md

 <figcaption>

-_Label to identify the study skin.
-(Photo: Mareike Vennen/MfN.
+_Label to identify the study skin (Image: Mareike Vennen/MfN.
 All rights reserved.)_

 </figcaption>